Skip to main content

 Antivirus

 Make sure the antivirus is updated across all levels of your organizational activities.
-Perform regular scans and keep a close monitor on anti-ransomware, spams, malware, and anomalous events.
+Perform regular scans and monitor anti-ransomware, spam, malware, and anomalous events closely.

 10) Monitor Remote Working